eeoooue/hons-moorhouse-p/Solution/MAli/readme.txt

 #################################################################

-MAli is a tool for Multiple Sequence Alignment.
+'MAli' is a tool for performing Multiple Sequence Alignment.
 The current version (v0.1) is a proof-of-concept only.
 This version of the tool is not intended for professional use.